ultimachine/ATX-PSU-Dev-Board/docs/user-manual.md

 Additional tools that might be helpful, but not required:

-- Lead bender
+- Lead bender (some 3D printable ones can be found online)

 ####Soldering
-If you do not have prior experience soldering, we recommend checking out a few of the following websites for some tutorials.
+If you do not have prior experience soldering, we recommend checking out a few of the following websites for tutorials.

 - <http://mightyohm.com/files/soldercomic/FullSolderComic_EN.pdf>
 - <http://www.ladyada.net/media/common/soldering.pdf>